SergiiGlad/docker/ListofTheBasic.md

 `docker inspect -f "{{.State.StartedAt}}" my-container `         |  last timr the container was (re)started
 `docker run --restart=always redis `         |  Always restart the container regardless of the exit status `docker run --security-opt no-new-privileges -it centos bash `         |  raise privileges as su and sudo will no longer work `docker run -it -m 100M --oom-kill-disable ubuntu:14.04 /bin/bash `         |  limits the memory to 100M and disables the OOM killer
+`docker port web_container 8080/tcp`         |  to find the mapping between the host ports and the exposed ports `docker run -e today --rm alpine env`         |  set any environment variable